9 workers found dead in China mine explosion; toll now 10

-BEIJING (AP) — Chinese rescuers have found the bodies of nine workers in a mine explosion, raising the death toll to 10, officials said Monday.
+BEIJING — Chinese rescuers have found the bodies of nine workers killed in explosions at a gold mine, raising the death toll to 10, officials said Monday.

 Rescuers drilled parallel shafts to send down food and nutrients and eventually bring up the survivors on Sunday.